 The School of Operations Research

-and Industrial Engineering in the
+and Information Engineering in the

 College of Engineering